tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 ### The exercise:

 Can you do better than us?
 In `include/dt_agent`, the file `agent.py` is instantiating a predictor and a planner.
 Add your own predictor and planner in the same folder, and don't forget to include them in the `include/dt_agent/__init.py__`.
 Compare with our version by measuring your score at t = 25 sec.
 But first, you'll have to install the whole thing.
-(Learn how here)[https://github.com/mweiss17/pathplanning].
+[Learn how here](https://github.com/mweiss17/pathplanning).

 ## Our results
 Our solution works well.
 Kind of.
 Here are some results we would like to share, and a bit of analysis over the issues we are having.